 | Redeem miles for flights, upgrades, vacations, hotels, and more | Receive status-specific benefits and redeem for Loyalty Point Rewards |

-| Carried over each year as long as 1) you are the primary holder of an open AA credit card account or 2) earn or redeem miles at least once every 24 months | Reset to zero on March 1st (qualification runs March through February of the following year) |
+| Carried over each year as long as 1) you are the primary holder of an open AA credit card account or 2) earn or redeem miles at least once every 24 months | Reset to zero on March 1st; Qualification period runs from March through February of the following year |

 Below is a deep dive into the 5 ways I am currently earning award miles.
 After each method, I will provide the information for Delta Air Lines and United Airlines.
 Note, this is just the tip of the iceberg.
 These carriers offer travelers additional ways to earn miles, including booking hotels through a designated travel portal, renting cars with partner companies, purchasing miles directly from the airline, and more.